-The full texts of many of these treaties, and others, are available on the Tufts University Rules of Warfare; Arms Control page.
+The full texts of many of these treaties, and others, are available on the Avalon Project at Yale Law School page The Laws of War, and the Tufts University Rules of Warfare, Arms Control page (archived copy).

 Laws and Customs of War on Land (Hague II) July 29, 1899